NVIDIA/aistore/docs/s3compat.md

  - /docs/s3compat.md/
 ---

-AIS supports Amazon S3 in two distinct and different ways:
+AIS supports Amazon S3 in 3 (three) distinct and different ways:

 1. On the back, via [backend](providers.md) abstraction.
-Specifically for S3 the corresponding [backend](providers.md) implementation currently utilizes [AWS SDK for Go](https://aws.amazon.com/sdk-for-go);
+Specifically for the S3 [backend](providers.md), the implementation currently utilizes [AWS SDK for Go v2](https://github.com/aws/aws-sdk-go-v2).
 2. On the client-facing front, AIS provides S3 compatible API, so that existing S3 applications could use AIStore out of the box and without the need to change their (existing) code.
+3. Similar to the option 2. but instead of instantiating, signing, and issuing requests to S3, AIS executes already signed S3 request ([presigned URLs](https://docs.aws.amazon.com/search/doc-search.html?searchPath=documentation-guide&searchQuery=presigned&this_doc_product=Amazon%20Simple%20Storage%20Service&this_doc_guide=User%20Guide).
+Elsewhere in the documentation and the source, we refer to this mechanism as a _pass-through_.

-This document talks about the latter - about AIS providing S3 compatible API.
+This document talks about the 2. and 3. - about AIS providing S3 compatible API to clients and apps.

 There's a separate, albeit closely related, [document](/docs/s3cmd.md) that explains how to configure `s3cmd` and then maybe tweak AIStore configuration to work with it: